Azure-Samples/acr-java-manage-azure-container-registry-with-webhooks/README.md

 ## Running this sample

-To run this sample:

-Set the environment variable `AZURE_AUTH_LOCATION` with the full path for an auth file.
+To run this sample set the environment variable `AZURE_AUTH_LOCATION` with the full path for an auth file.
 See [how to create an auth file](https://github.com/Azure/azure-libraries-for-java/blob/master/AUTH.md).

 ```bash
 git clone https://github.com/Azure-Samples/acr-java-manage-azure-container-registry-with-webhooks.git